Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-buffers-pyramids.md

 During rendering, HDRP uses a depth buffer to perform depth tests.
 By default, only opaque objects write to the depth buffer up to and including the BeforePreRefraction [injection point](Custom-Pass-Injection-Points.md).

-However, you can also enable HDRP to write transparent objects to the depth buffer.
+However, you can also make HDRP write transparent objects to the depth buffer.
 To do this, go to [Surface options](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@10.4/manual/Lit-Shader.html) and either enable **Depth Write**, **Transparent Depth Prepass** or **Transparent Depth Postpass** depending on when you want them to write to the depth buffer**.**

-You cannot read the current depth buffer from a rendering shader.
+You can only read the current depth buffer from a rendering shader if you bind it in a C# custom pass script.

 HDRP uses this data to generate a [depth pyramid](#Custom-Pass-depth-pyramid).